genner-lab/molecular-bycatch/README.md

 Rscript -e "renv::restore()"
 ```

-2. Download the meta-fish-pipe bioinformatics module.
+2. Download the 'meta-fish-pipe' bioinformatics module.
 Be sure to read instructions and install all system software as instructed at [github.com/genner-lab/meta-fish-pipe](https://github.com/genner-lab/meta-fish-pipe).

 ```bash
 # download and install pipeline